gacela-project/gacela-project.com/content/docs/bootstrap.md

 addBinding(string $key, string|object|callable $value);
 ```

-You can define a map between a type (class or interface) and the concrete class that you want to create (or use) when a certain type is found during the process of **auto-wiring** in any Gacela plugin or class.
+You can define a map between a type (class or interface) and the concrete class that you want to create (or use) when a certain type is found during the process of **auto-wiring** in a Gacela `Plugin` or `Locator's container` from any `DependencyProvider`.

 The `addBinding()` method will let you bind a class with another class
 `interface => concreteClass|callable|string-class` that you want to resolve.
 For example: